AnuragBambardekar/PCA-from-scratch/README.md

 The rows being the samples and the columns being: Sepal Length, Sepal Width, Petal Length and Petal Width.

 ![](/PCA_output.png?raw=true "PCA output")

+Followed a tutorial on Youtube: How to implement PCA (Principal Component Analysis) from scratch with Python by AssemblyAI